|Address/phone||2775 Richardson Dr,

 - Telephone – To make a credit or debit card payment by phone, call Access Corrections at (866) 394-0490.

-- Mail – You can mail a money order or cashier’s check (limit $100) to the jail for commissary (or drop it in the lobby drop-box).
+- Mail – You can mail a money order or cashier’s check (limit $120) to the jail for the commissary (or drop it in the lobby drop-box).
 The check should be made payable to the inmate (ID number included), and your name and address must also be included.

 Deposits must be received by Monday for delivery the following week.
 There is a $4.00 transaction fee for the jail kiosk.
 For phone and online orders, fees range from $3.95 to 11.95 per transaction, depending upon the amount of funds deposited.

-You should be checked in at the Auburn Visitation Center 35 to 45 minutes ahead of your planned visit.
-Adult visitors can fill out an online pre-registration form to expedite the check-in process for on-site jail visits.
+Try to get to the jail at least 30 minutes ahead of your planned visit.
+You can fill out an online pre-registration form to expedite the check-in process for on-site jail visits.

 Placer County has a list of visitation rules, as follows: